maharmstone/btrfs/README.md

-WinBtrfs v1.3
+WinBtrfs v1.4
 -------------

 WinBtrfs is a Windows driver for the next-generation Linux filesystem Btrfs.
-A reimplementation from scratch, it contains no code from the Linux kernel, and should work on any version from Windows 7 onwards.
+A reimplementation from scratch, it contains no code from the Linux kernel, and should work on any version from Windows Vista onwards.
 It is also included as part of the free operating system [ReactOS](https://www.reactos.org/).

+If your Btrfs filesystem is on a MD software RAID device created by Linux, you will also need [WinMD](https://github.com/maharmstone/winmd) to get this to appear under Windows.

 First, a disclaimer: